Performance of Ghanaian players named in 55-man provisional squad ahead of final World Cup squad announcement

 Kamal Sowah made a brief appearance in Club Brugge’s 2-2 draw against Antwerp.
 Sowah who gets his first call up under Coach Otto Addo has played 15 matches this campaign for Club Brugge

-Christopher Antwi-Adjei scored the match winner for Bochim in their 1-0 win against Augsburg.
-The 28-year-old has made eight appearances and registered two assists, two goals.
+Christopher Antwi-Adjei scored the match-winner for Bochim in their 1-0 win against Augsburg.
+The 28-year-old has made eight appearances, registering two assists, and two goals.

 Joel Fameyeh has six goals for Rubin Kazan this season.
 He played 90 minutes in the game against Yenisey